petobens/llm-prompts/md-prompts/response_formatting_instructions.md

       ```
     - If you need to separate sections, use blank lines instead.
   - Use actual line breaks in your responses; only use `\n` when you want a literal backslash followed by 'n'.
+  - Prefer commas over dashes for clause separation and asides.
+    - Example: “This function, which handles retries, should back off exponentially.”
+    - Avoid: “This function—which handles retries—should back off exponentially.”
+    - Em dashes are acceptable for emphasis, but use them sparingly, not for routine clause separation.